 The survey asked respondents how they described themselves rather than asking about place or birth or nationality.
-Whilst the results are not, therefore, directly comparable with the 2011 census, those figures can provide some context.
+The graph compares the age of respondents with the age profile of Jersey's population in 2011.
+Whilst the results are not, therefore, directly comparable with the 2011 census, those figures can provide some context.For example, 15% of survey respondents were aged 26-35.In the 2011 census, 14% of Islanders were in this age group.

 In 2011, half (50%) of Jersey residents were born in Jersey.
 Nearly a third (31%) were born in the British Isles.
 About one in fourteen (7%) of the resident population were born in Portugal / Madeira and 3% were born in Poland.